 Biden-Harris COVID-19 advisory board should be met with cautious optimism

 I intently studied the names of the Biden-Harris COVID-19 advisory board, and it was hard not to be impressed: a former FDA head and Surgeon General, infectious disease specialists, ethicists, epidemiologists, and a front-line ICU physician.
 Good, I thought, I can exhale.

 David Weill is the former Director of the Center for Advanced Lung Disease and the Lung Transplant Program at Stanford.
 He is currently the Principal of Weill Consulting Group, which focuses on improving the delivery of transplant care.

-Dr. Weill’s writing has appeared in the Wall Street Journal, Salon, Newsweek, the Chicago Tribune, STAT, and the Washington Post.
+Dr. Weill’s writing has appeared in the Wall Street Journal, Salon, Newsweek, the Chicago Tribune, STAT, USA Today, and the Washington Post.
 He also has been interviewed on CNN and by the New York Times, the San Francisco Chronicle, and the Wall Street Journal.

 He lives with his wife and two daughters in New Orleans.